 Statistic for adding annotations based on pairwise multiple comparisons based on arbitrary contrasts and a choice of P adjustment methods.

-Statistics for locating and tagging "peaks" and "valleys" (local or global maxima and minima).
+Statistics for locating and tagging "peaks" and "valleys" (local or global maxima and minima) and spikes (very narrow peaks or valleys).

 The stats for peaks and valleys are coded so as to work correctly both with numeric and POSIXct variables mapped to the x aesthetic.